kimoppalfens/kimoppalfens.github.io/_posts/2019-03-07-Intune security baselines.md

 - Network protection type

-And , for me , the most confusing one is this reference to Credential guard :
+And , personally , the most confusing one is this reference to Credential guard :

 ![alt]({{ site.url }}{{ site.baseurl }}/images/IntuneSecurityBaseline24.png)